-I just had to pick my chin up off the floor.
-To say I'm stunned that anyone would take a photo of a deceased man in his casket and then upload it to social media is putting it mildly.
-I think that's a terrible thing to do.
-The person who did this obviously doesn't understand the nature of a funeral … or doesn't care.
+This is one of those situations that will shock many etiquette experts.
+Almost anyone who has been around a while would be appalled that someone would take a photo of a deceased person in his or her casket and then upload it to social media.
+Calling it rude is an understatement.
+It's a terrible thing to do.
+The person who would do this doesn't understand the nature of a funeral or doesn't care.

-I've seen a trend toward people taking photos and videos of everything they encounter throughout the day.
-Having a camera on your cell phone makes it so convenient that we often don't think twice before whipping it out and snapping away.
+There's been a trend of people taking photos and videos of everything they encounter throughout the day.
+Having a camera on your cell phone makes it so convenient that many people often don't think twice before whipping it out and snapping away.
 However, there are times when it's more appropriate to be in the moment rather than trying to immortalize it with pictures, and this is one of those times.
+Taking an unplanned photo of the deceased with a cell phone is not acceptable.

 Funeral Photography Guidelines

-As I did research on this topic, I discovered that there are professional photographers who specialize in funerals.
-They have a strict code of ethics that include showing respect for the family members and not doing anything that might add pain to what the survivors are already experiencing.
+Some professional photographers specialize in funerals, so it's best to leave all funeral-related photography up to them.
+They have a strict code of ethics that includes showing respect for the family members and not doing anything that might add pain to what the survivors are already experiencing.

-I am personally against taking pictures at a funeral—at least in the room where the service is held.
+Many people are against taking pictures at a funeral—at least in the room where the service is held.
 It seems disrespectful and crass, and it comes across as an invasion of privacy.
 The very thought of posting a picture of the deceased in a casket on social media is appalling and should never happen.
+However, there may be some circumstances when taking pictures might be okay.

 Here are some tips on taking pictures at funerals: